phpgram-framework/phpgram/docs/index.md

 The App class mange all configurations

-The App class uses a Singleton like mechanism: `App::app` <br>
+The App class uses a singleton like mechanism: `App::app` <br>
-This static function always returns the same App class.
+This static function always returns the same App instance.

 Before start: